formalabstracts/formalabstracts/instructions.md

 ## The review process

 Once you make a pull request the project maintainers will have a look at it.
-They may ask you to make questions or clarifications, so please participate in the discussion.
+They may ask you to make clarifications and modifications, so please participate in the discussion.
 The maintainers follow the **`n` pairs of eyes policy** which states that every pull request must be approved by at least `n` people, apart from the author.

 * When `n = 0` anyone can push anything they want.
-* When `n = 1` one other person much agree.
+* When `n = 1` one maintainer must agree with the pull request.
 * When `n = 2`, well you get the point.

-**Currently we are at `n = 1`.** This means, in particular, that the maintainers themselves **do not push directly**.
-They too issue pull requests and wait for someone else to accept them.
+**Currently we are at `n = 1`**.
+Among other things this means that the maintainers themselves **do not push directly**.
+Such a policy helps other be aware of changes to the repository and generally encourages cooperation.